Regulares: Modern parade march

 These regiments and their attached battalions march in both quick and slow time on parade and only turn to the slow march when they are ready to render salutes on the march.

 Military Music Units

 The military bands and Corps of drums of the Regulares regiments and Tabors are commonly known as the Nubas.
 They are the same as the normal Spanish Army military bands except that the Corps of Drums is a mix of drums, cymbals, tambourines, bugles, trumpets, bagpipes and chirimias or oboes.
 At the present time only the Corps of Drums is seen in continuous active service, with military band support usually from other units.
 It was led by a Bugle Major, who in the past was the assistant of the drum major, until in the 2014 National Day Parade the Corps of Drums of the 54th Regulares Group reinstated the practice of being led by a drum major which was formerly in force in the first decades.
-Personnel of the Nuba wear the same service dress as their comrades.
+Personnel of the Nuba wear the same service full dress as their comrades.

+During much of their early years only the 4th Group had a Nuba alongside the regimental military band while the rest had only these field music formations.
+The two cavalry regiments had trumpet bands instead.